cambridgeltl/bio-simverb/README.md

 For intrinsic evaluation: (folder: wvlib):

-There are several main files in the wvlib folder:
+Main files in the wvlib folder:

 word-similarities: all intrinsic evaluation datasets used in this paper